metamemorg/memorg0/README.md

-# Memorg: Hierarchical Context Management System
+# Memorg0: Hierarchical Context Management System

-Memorg is a sophisticated context management system designed to enhance the capabilities of Large Language Models (LLMs) by providing efficient context management, retrieval, and optimization.
+Memorg0 is a sophisticated context management system designed to enhance the capabilities of Large Language Models (LLMs) by providing efficient context management, retrieval, and optimization.

 ## Features